 |BYTE pad||Filler to bring header up to 128 bytes total (56 if no HorzDPI)|

-Image data comes after the header (starting at offset 0x80 in a PCX file.)
+Image data comes after the header (starting at offset 0x80 in a PCX file), and will be RLE compressed if the header indicated so.
 The way the data is stored depends on how many colour planes are specified.
 Each row has its color planes stored sequentially, similar to raw EGA data.

 For one plane of eight bits (256-colour), each byte will represent one pixel.
 For one plane of four bits (16-colour), each byte will represent two pixels.
 The bits within the byte are in big-endian order, so the most significant bit belongs to the left-most pixel.
 In other words, a byte of value 0xE4 (binary 11 10 01 00) will have left-to-right pixel values of 3, 2, 1, 0, assuming two bits per pixel.